KonradOrzelowski/ChatWeb/README.md

 - [`frontend/index.html`]: This is the main HTML file.
 - [`frontend/script.js`]: It includes a chat interface where the user can send messages and view the chatbot's responses.
-- [`frontend/style.css`]: This file contains the CSS styles for the HTML page.
+- [`/css/ directory`]: This directory contains CSS files that style the web page.
+- [`/assets/ directory`]: This directory contains static files like images and icons used in the application.
+It includes a   subdirectory `/icons/` which contains icon files.
+- [`/js/ directory`]: It includes additional JavaScript files that handle various functionalities on the web page

 ### Backend